- Scientific name: Trisopterus minutus

 - Distribution: Common all around the UK, Ireland and European waters.

 - Feeds on: Will hunt very small fish and also scavenge for pretty much anything else it can find.

 - Description: Three dorsal fins, the first of which is triangular, and two anal fins.
 Upper flanks and back can be brown to yellowy-green, while underside and lower flanks are silver.
 Relatively large eyes, lateral line has a distinct upwards curve towards the eye and a barbule is present on the chin.

 The poor cod is a small fish which inhabits inshore waters all around the UK, with its range extending into northern European waters such as the Baltic Sea and the North Atlantic.
 While poor cod are mostly found in shallow inshore waters they can occasionally also be found venturing into depths down to several hundred metres, with poor cod in deeper water often being found congregating in shoals around underwater features such as wrecks.
 This species is much less common in the warmer waters of the south of Europe but can still be found in parts of the Mediterranean Sea and along the coasts of North Africa.
-The poor cod is a member of the Trisopterus genus and is closely related to the pouting, although the two are separate species.

 Poor cod will hunt small fish such as small blennies and gobies, and will also scour the seabed for crustaceans, prawns, dead fish or anything else it comes across.
 Poor cod are themselves prey for species such as large cod, bass and pollock, as well as marine mammals such as dolphins and seals.